Materials

 - Category: Grouping category (e.g., "Wood", "Acrylic")

-- Appearance: Visual properties (color)
+- Appearance: Visual properties (see below)

 - Click Save to add the material to the library